 Domestic students who want to take a leave of absence for fall or spring semester must complete a Request for Leave of Absence form and have it approved by his/her supervisory committee two weeks prior to the start of the leave semester.
-Domestic students who wish to take summer semester of do not need to file a leave of absence.
+Domestic students who wish to take summer semester off do not need to file a leave of absence.
 However, registering for three credits will be required for summer if a student is being paid as a Graduate Research Assistants (GRA) and tuition benefit eligible.
 International students are required to be registered continuously full time in fall, spring and summer.
-Students who do not register for each semester will need to apply for a Vacation Semester with the help of the International Student and Scholar Office.
-In summer, international students can register for 3 credits of Thesis Research (NUCL 6970 or NUCL 7970) to be considered full time or 9 hours of coursework to meet INS regulations.
-Contact International Student and Scholar Services for further information and complete the necessary paperwork.
+Students who do not register for each semester will need to apply for a Vacation Semester for 3 credits of Thesis Research (NUCL 6970 or NUCL 7970) to be considered full time or 9 hours of coursework to meet INS regulations.
+Contact International Student and Scholar and Scholar and Scholar Services for further information and complete the necessary paperwork.